nanoframework/nf-Community-Contributions/extensions/stm32/gpiocontroller/README.md

 # GpiController extension for STM32 targets

+## ⚠️ This extension is obsolete and no longer used with current firmware versions. ⚠️

 This adds the extension `OpenStm32Pin(portName, pin)` to `GpioController` allowing the developer to conveniently use the standard STM naming for GPIO ports.

 Like this: